CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

 ### Task 1: Admin Experience for User Management

+In this task, you will learn how to create and manage users from Microsoft Admin Center.

 1. Open a new browser window and log in to the admin center at [https://admin.microsoft.com](https://go.microsoft.com/fwlink/p/?linkid=2024339).

 1. When prompted, use the credentials provided in the **Environment Details** page to login to the admin center.